upa/nante-wan/README.md

 nante-wan.conf is configuration file for Nante-WAN.
 Alhtough dozens of parameters exist, only a few are important.
-The nante-wan.conf for this example is shown below.
+The nante-wan.conf for this example environment is shown below.

 ```
 # Nante-WAN example config file